-The intent of the assistance is to provide funding to help with Fiona cleanup efforts on privately owned woodlots.
+The intent of the assistance is to provide funding to help with Fiona cleanup efforts on woodlots.
 It is not intended to cover the total cost of cleanup, nor to reimburse landowners for lost wood value or revenue.

 - How do I apply for Fiona cleanup funding assistance?

 Visit the ASF website (www.asforestry.com) and click on the link which will take you to the Fiona Cleanup Assistance request form.
 The form can be filled out online and submitted, or printed out and mailed to ASF, PO Box 696, Truro, NS B2N 5E5.
 Once you contact us, we will reply and verify your request.